teck968/AI-Personas/README.md

      - **Deveoper(Built-in)**: For text reading from files used by the personas.
      - **Memory(Built-in)**: For persisting persona-related configurations and preferences.
    - Ensure that python3 is installed.
-   - Execute `python3 Goose_Personas_setup.py` to integrade the personas into memory.
+   - Execute `python3 Goose_Personas_setup.py` to integrate the personas into memory.
    - Ask goose to use a persona.

 ## General Structure